 Disciplinary and grievance policies must be set out in a written statement of main terms and conditions of employment or referred to in a written statement where an employee can read them, like a company intranet page or handed out as individual copies.

 Policies and procedures must be realistic, meaningful and something that employers are prepared to stand by.
-There is not any point stating that something will happen to an employee if they persistently do something wrong if nothing actually happens.
-This will just end up with employees thinking that policies are meaningless, which will make them near impossible to enforce.
+There is not any point in stating that something will happen to an employee if they persistently do something wrong if nothing happens.
+This will just end up with employees thinking that policies are meaningless, which will make them nearly impossible to enforce.